AndreDrDre/PolaroidAPP/README.md

 # PolaroidAPP
 Fun, simple and intuitive Polaroid Type application designed to capture your special memories and display them as a Polaroid Camera would!

 There is no setup required.
-Just run and start using!
-The application is developed using c# and Xamarin Studio.
+Download,Unzip and run visual studios.
+The application is developed using c# and Xamarin Studio for Mac.

 Further Notes:
 ________________